 - a.
 Tree removal shall be the minimum necessary to balance protection of the critical area or shoreline buffer with protection of life and property. - b.
 The critical area or shoreline buffer shall be replanted as determined by the Department.
 Except where determined otherwise, a replanting ratio of at least 1:1 (planted: removed) shall be a standard requirement; - c.
+The Department shall coordinate with the property owner and WDFW as determined necessary to assure habitat protection.
 Habitat needs may require leaving the fallen tree within the buffer area or leaving a high stump for wildlife habitat in areas with more intact ecological function.
-The Department may coordinate with the property owner and WDFW as determined necessary to assure habitat protection;
+The Department may coordinate with the property owner and WDFW as determined necessary to assure habitat protection; - d.

-- d.
 The Department may require a site visit to review the proposal, subject to applicable fee requirements in the Thurston County Fee Schedule.
 Alternatively, the Department may request photographs from the applicant to assess the situation. - e.
-If a site visit is not adequate to evaluate the proposed removal, the Department shall require the applicant to consult with a professional forester or a certified arborist prior to tree removal. - 5.
+If a site visit is not adequate to evaluate the proposed removal, the Department shallmay require the applicant to consult with a professional forester or a certified arborist prior to tree removal. - 5.
 Property line fencing.
 Property owners may install fences within shoreline buffers to delineate property boundaries, subject to other applicable regulations.
 Fences shall not encroach waterward of the OHWM.